somethiiing/javascript-intro/README.md

 Unlike var, variables declared with let are not accessible before they are declared in their enclosing block.

-Though useful, hoisting posed a major source of error for programmers coming from different background like C,C++,Java...
+Though useful, hoisting posed a major source of error for programmers coming from different background like C, C++ ,Java...

 ```
 function letseethediff() {